top of page

 Almost Autumn - Studio Notes on Drawing Late Summer Landscapes

 It’s still green, mostly.
 But not the same green as in July.
 There’s a dryness in the air now — not cold, just sharper.
 You start noticing the weight of things.
 Heavier shoes on the stairs.
 A neighbor dragging their balcony chair inside.
-The light is lower in the afternoon and I’ve started drinking Darjeeling again — the one from Hans & Grete - Kaffe og Te in the black tin with the traditional Chinese motif.
+The light is lower in the afternoon, and I’ve started drinking Darjeeling again — the one from Hans & Grete - Kaffe og Te in the black tin with the traditional Chinese motif.
 It tastes better in this kind of weather.
 Yesterday I re-organized

-The Danish Poster Tradition and Family Legacy
+The Danish Poster Tradition I Grew Up Around

 The Influence of Old Book Illustrations on My Work

 I never consciously developed an illustration style.
 It’s something that has always been there.
 As a teenager, I drew constantly in notebooks during school breaks — small scenes, people sitting by windows, trees after rain, the corner of a room.
-At the time I didn’t think of it as vintage or nostalgic.
+At the time, I didn’t think of it as vintage or nostalgic.
 I was simply drawing what felt familiar.
 Looking back, I can see how much of that instinct came from the things around me.
 Old Danish books on our shelves.
 The restrained line

-Illustrating Memory: 4 Vintage-Inspired Scenes from Denmark
+Vintage-Illustrations: Scenes from Denmark

 Danish Illustrator with a Vintage Lens: Notes from My Sketchbook